OfficeDev/office-scripts-docs/docs/overview/code-editor-environment.md

 ## External library support

-Office Scripts do not support the usage of external, third-party JavaScript libraries.
+Office Scripts does not support the usage of external, third-party JavaScript libraries.
 Currently, you cannot call any library other than the Office Scripts APIs from a script.
 You do still have access to any [built-in JavaScript object](../develop/javascript-objects.md), such as [Math](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Math).

 ## IntelliSense